opus-research/jgit/README.md

 Java Git
 ========

-An implementation of the Git version control system in pure Java.

 This package is licensed under the EDL (Eclipse Distribution License).

-- org.eclipse.jgit
+- org.eclipse.jgit/

     A pure Java library capable of being run standalone, with no additional support libraries.
-It provides classes to read and write a Git repository and operate on a working directory.
+Some JUnit tests are provided to exercise the library.
+The library provides functions to read and write a Git formatted repository.

     All portions of jgit are covered by the EDL.
 Absolutely no GPL, LGPL or EPL contributions are accepted within this package.

-- org.eclipse.jgit.ant

-    Ant tasks based on JGit.

-- org.eclipse.jgit.http.server

-    Server for the smart and dumb Git HTTP protocol.

-- org.eclipse.jgit.pgm

-    Command-line interface Git commands implemented using JGit ("pgm" stands for program).

-- org.eclipse.jgit.test
+- org.eclipse.jgit.test/

     Unit tests for org.eclipse.jgit and the same licensing rules.